 {% endarchiveList %}

-Here,{% if item.Thumb %}will checkitem.ThumbField has a value.
+here,{% if item.Thumb %}Will checkitem.ThumbDoes the field have a value.
 If it does, show this item; if not, skip.
 Conversely, if you want to display only those articles without thumbnails, you can use{% if not item.Thumb %}.

-For custom fields, suppose you added a field namedEditorRecommendThe boolean type field, used to mark articles as editor's picks.
-Then, you can display all non-editor's pick articles like this:
+For a custom field, assume you have added a field namedEditorRecommendA boolean field used to mark articles recommended by the editor.
+Then, you can display all non-editor recommended articles like this:

 {% archiveList archives with type="list" moduleId="1" limit="10" %}